clindh/izzum-statemachine/README.md

 A [command](https://en.wikipedia.org/wiki/Command_pattern) is used by creating a seperate Command class (a subclass of `\izzum\command\Command`) and by setting it's fully qualified class name as a string on the transition or states.

 The Command class is dynamically instantiated only when necessary for performing the logic and wil have the domain model (provided by the Context via the EntityBuilder) injected in it's constructor.
 The Command should have a `Command::execute()` method that will perform the logic by *potentially operating on the domain model* or any other data source (eg: services, apis, database etc).
-The `Null` command is provided as an example. you should write your own specifcally for your problem domain.
+The `NullCommand` command is provided as an example. you should write your own specifcally for your problem domain.
 See `examples/trafficlight` for an implementation using commands and a domain object with an EntityBuilder.

 Multiple commands can be chained together as a [Composite](https://en.wikipedia.org/?title=Composite_pattern) by specifying multiple fully qualified command class names seperated by a `,` comma.
 Keep in mind that if you have 3 commands in a transition of which the last one throws an exception you might need to perform the transition again, thereby performing the first 2 again.